What is lithotripsy?

 You may notice bruising on the back or belly.
 This is also normal.

+of bleeding.
 Be sure to take only recommended medicines.

 You may be given antibiotics after the procedure.
 Be sure to take the medicine exactly